FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/tensorflow_pp_2022/tensorflow_pp_2022.rst

-It is recommended that teams choose a background that is more resistant to being "altered" by lighting conditions, and doesn't exist anywhere else on the game field, or try adjusting the
+It is recommended that teams choose a background that is more resistant to being "altered" by lighting conditions, and doesn't exist anywhere else on the game field, or try adjusting the :ref:`White Balance
-:ref:`White Balance <programming_resources/vision/webcam_controls/webcam-controls:white balance control>`
+<programming_resources/vision/webcam_controls/webcam-controls:white balance
-via programming if you're a Java language user.
+control>` via programming if you're a Java language user.

-Remember, TensorFlow has the following behaviors:
+Remember, TensorFlow has the following quirks/behaviors:

 -  In order to run TensorFlow on mobile phones, *FIRST* Tech Challenge uses a very small core model resolution.
 This means the image is downscaled from the high definition